wso2/docs-mi/en/docs/reference/mediators/cache-mediator.md

 </tr>
 <tr class="odd">
 <td><strong>HTTP Methods</strong></td>
-<td>A comma separated list of HTTP methods that should be cached for the HTTP protocol.
+<td>A comma-separated list of HTTP methods that should be cached for the HTTP protocol.
 The default value is <code>*</code>, where it caches all HTTP methods.</td>
 </tr>
 <tr class="even">
 <td><strong>Headers to Exclude in Hash</strong></td>